Victormuthomi/Victormuthomi/README.md

 # Hello, I'm Victor Muthomi 👋

-I'm a Python Django Developer with a passion for creating efficient and scalable web applications.
+I'm a Python Developer with a passion for creating efficient and scalable web applications.

 ## 🛠 Skills
 - Proficient in Python and Django.